kennethoxu/EFI-Z370N-WIFI-8700k-1080ti/README.md

 - Using ubuntu Gparted, move the partition next to OSX partition, if applicable, delete the 16 mb microsoft reserved partition if it cannot be moved
 - Grow the osx partition to include the new space:
 - `diskutil list`
 - `diskutil apfs resizeContainer diskOs2 200g` Replace 200g with total number you want your osx partition to be.
+Replace disokOs2 with the appropriate partition as referenced from `disktuil list`